 The Trust's investment objective is to deliver an absolute return of 6% p.a. to 8% p.a. (net of fees and expenses) over the medium-term, which includes a target distribution of 4% p.a. to 6% p.a. paid on a monthly basis.
-This is achieved by investing in a mix of global credit strategies (both private and publiclytraded) with low correlation to traditional investment grade bond markets, and an emphasis on diversification across asset classes, regions and issuers.
+This is achieved by investing in a mix of global credit strategies (both private and publicly-traded) with low correlation to traditional investment grade bond markets, and an emphasis on diversification across asset classes, regions and issuers.

-KKR's investment philosophy is premised on the belief that intensive credit analysis is a sustainable source of excess returns, particularly when implemented with a capital preservation focus.
-In particular, KKR's approach is anchored by its fundamental analysis of a company/issuer, including detailed historical and projected financial modelling.
+The investment philosophy is premised on the belief that intensive bottom-up credit analysis is a sustainable source of excess returns, particularly when applied with a capital preservation focus.
+KKR's approach is centred on its fundamental analysis of a company/issuer, including detailed historical and projected financial modelling.
 In our opinion, given KKR's presence across public and private markets, the firm is well positioned to assess the enterprise value of a company with both a private and public lens.

-Zenith highlights that KKR's focus on sub-investment grade securities is a point of differentiation and adds a layer of specialisation to its investment process.
-In our opinion, the approach is more resource-intensive and requires a contrarian mindset where the focus is on understanding the default risk of a business.
-This differs to traditional investment grade investing where the assessment is generally more relativevalue based and understanding the relationship between spread and the potential for ratings migration.
+Zenith highlights that the focus on sub-investment grade securities is a point of differentiation and adds a layer of specialisation to the investment process.
+In our opinion, the approach is more resource-intensive and requires a contrarian mindset given the focus is on understanding the default risk of a business.
+This differs to traditional investment grade investing where the assessment is generally more relative-value based and understanding the relationship between spread and the potential for ratings changes.